Misdiagnosing Narcissism - Generalised Anxiety Disorder (GAD)

 of a love object is forever and portends an imminent emotional absence.
 This is

 why a baby cries when mommy leaves the room: it catastrophizes.
+The inner

-react to abandonment anxiety in two major ways:
+disorders react to abandonment anxiety in two major ways:

 Codependents and Borderlines (people who suffer from Dependent or Borderline personality disorders) cling.
 They seek to micromanage and control significant figures in their lives with emotional blackmail, labile drama, modulated aggression, or outright bribes (sex, money, power).
 "I cannot live without you" is the manipulative battlecry of such personalities.